 The similarities in business models, however, end there.
 There is one extremely crucial fundamental philosophical divergence between the two companies – and I believe this is what makes James Allen a superior company to Blue Nile:

-While Blue Nile prides itself on the size of its massive “inventory” and is continuously striving to expand it, James Allen prides itself on its close physical proximity to its inventory.
+While Blue Nile prides itself on the size of its massive inventory and is continuously striving to expand it, James Allen focuses more on the user experience relating to the diamonds in their inventory.

-That’s certainly an impressive number, but when you think about it, someone going online to buy a diamond for an engagement ring is really only looking for one diamond.
+Those are both certainly impressive numbers, but when you think about it, someone going online to buy a diamond for an engagement ring is really only looking for one diamond.

 With Rounds and the various rectangular shaped diamonds, once you know the diameter or LxW, you pretty much know how the diamond looks (of course, you still need the pictures to evaluate clarity and proportions).